dempe/blog/resources/posts/books-2023.md

 If I already reject religion and have my reasons for rejecting religion, why should I read a book on Atheism?
 What would I get out of it?
 That's exactly why I read this book.

 *God is not Great* is mostly what I thought it would be - a long treatise on how religion harms the world and warps minds.
 What did surprise me was the level of detail, Mr. Hitchens' sarcastic and unmistakably British humour, and the lucid, logical, penetrating prose.
 Even if you already consider yourself Atheist, *God is not Great* can help you to see things much more clearly.
 All of this is even more remarkable given Hitchens infamous penchant for the bottle.
 Other writers mentioned they couldn't keep up with him on a night out.
-Yet despite binge drinking and chain smoking into his sixties, his writing never diminished in either quantity or quality.
+Yet despite binge-drinking and chain-smoking into his sixties, his writing never diminished in either quantity or quality.

 I found Hitchens to be endlessly quotable, so I'll limit myself to 5 quotes: